TJDRZ/building-with-backgrounds-and-gradients/README.md

 Main objectives:
 - Properly use background-image to display images and gradients
-- Closely mimic layout and visuals of original
+- Closely mimic layout and visuals of original, while using a more modern and semantic approach